SunWuChoi/Vqa_Project/README.md

 ## Usage
 #### 1. Prepare an environment
-This is a preparation step for local machines with CUDA Gpu create python 3.6 or 3.7 on conda env
+This is a preparation step for local machines with CUDA Gpu create python 3.6, 3.7, 3.8 for opencv for preprocessing and 3.9 for training on conda env
 ```bash
 $ conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch
 $ conda install opencv